Have you considered an Adjustable Loan?

 |Loan Amount||Jumbo loan amounts start where Conventional loans max out.
 This depends on the county.
 But in California for example, loan amounts go from $647,000 to $970,800 in the high-cost areas.|

 |FICO Score||700 – 720|

 |Debt to Income Ratio||When it comes to DTI, the lower the better, especially for a jumbo loan.
 Many lenders look for no higher than 43 percent and others will go right up to 50 percent.|

 Business / Employment

-In addition to having high scores and proof of a responsible borrowing history, underwriters may also look for other sizable debts that that the borrower has had a positive experience managing or paying off.
+In addition to having high scores and proof of responsible borrowing history, underwriters may also look for other sizable debts that the borrower has had a positive experience managing or paying off.
 Public records and IRS issues will need to be thoroughly documented and explained.

 The landscape has changed for appraisals, so don’t be surprised if multiple appraisals are required for financing approval on the property.

-Typically, down payments for non-conforming loan amounts can be 20% or higher of the purchase price.
+Typically, down payments for non-conforming loan amounts can be 20% or higher than the purchase price.
 Generally speaking, the larger the purchase price, the more money the borrower will have to bring as a down payment.
 Also, keep in mind that a Private Mortgage Insurance will be needed if the LTV is greater than 80%.